LeungEnterprises/LeungEnterprises.github.io/README.md

 - Read the [Leung Enterprises Blog](http://blog.leung.enterprises/)

 ## License
   &copy; 2015 Leung Enterprises.
-This repository is released under the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
+For more details, see LICENSE.